nus-cs2103-AY2324S2/ip/docs/README.md

 `mark task_number`

-Replace 'task_number' with the appropriate number from your task list.
+Replace `task_number` with the appropriate number from your task list, such as `1`.
 Upon successful completion, ConvoBot will confirm that the task has been marked as complete.

 ## Incomplete Tasks
 Unmark tasks that were mistakenly marked as completed:

 `unmark task_number`

-Similar to the 'mark' command, replace 'task_number' with the correct number from your task list.
+Similar to the `mark` command, replace `task_number` with the correct number from your task list, such as `1`.
 After processing this request, ConvoBot will notify you whether the task was successfully unmarked.

 ## Deleting Tasks
 Remove unwanted tasks from your list:

 `delete task_number`

-Again, substitute 'task_number' with the correct one from your task list.
+Again, substitute `task_number` with the correct one from your task list, such as `1`.
 Once processed, ConvoBot will inform you about the deletion status.

 ## Searching Your Task List
 Find relevant tasks quickly: